 - Performance level of the Group’s businesses and support functions.

-- All business issues, including the operational plan of the Group and its Divisions and Business Units.
+- All business issues, including the operational plan of Airbus and its Divisions and Business Units.

-The CEO endeavours to reach consensus among the member of the Group Executive Comittee.
+The CEO endeavours to reach consensus among the members of the Executive Committee.
 In the event a consensus is not reached, the Chief Executive Officer is entitled to decide the matter.

 Our internal rules and charters